-I am a Chartered Clinical Psychologist, with over 15 years of experience within Mental Health, working within the NHS as well as independently.
+I am a Consultant Clinical Psychologist, with over 15 years of experience within Mental Health, working within the NHS as well as independently.
 I am registered with the British Psychological Society (BPS) and the Health and Care Professions Council (HCPC) both accredited bodies for clinical psychologists.
 I am a member of the BPS Special Group for Independent Practitioners, which promotes best practise and supports professional development and engage in regular continued professional development (CPD) to continue to deliver the best evidence-based treatment.

 I am fully insured with a profession-linked expert organisation.
 I have worked within all the main areas in mental health and specialised in Cognitive Neuropsychology Research and Clinical Neuropsychology in my last years of training and working within the NHS.
 This have provided me with a profound training in understanding the neuropsychological implications when providing treatment in mental health.
 I incorporate Eastern philosophy of holistic health where mental and physical health are highly inter-dependent.
 I also have a special interest in the role of biochemical factors in mental health.
 I integrate in my treatment the important roles of physical exercise, diet/nutrition, sleep and new learning for optimum mental and physical well being.
 My inclusion of psychobiology means that I integrate into my treatment the influence of neurochemistry on mental health.